extra-p/extrap-gpr/README.md

 2. Perform an additional measurement, starting from the cheapest ones available.
 Using the model previously determined, one can assess if the quality of the model is sufficient (by comparing the accuracy metrics of the two models on the points used for modeling) or if additional points are required.
+Or until no more modeling budget is available.
 3. Recreate the model using all available points.
 4. If the quality of the model evaluated in step 2 is insufficient, return to step 2. (or if there is more budget available for modeling...)

 ### GPR strategy

+1. Measure the cheapest available lines of five points per parameter.
+Use these points to create a first model using the sparse modeling technique.
+2. Use these points as input to the GPR.
+3. Train the GPR.
+4. Suggest a new point using the trained GPR.
+5. Take this measurement and add it to the experiment.
+Create a new model.
+6. Add the new point to the GPR.
+Train the GPR again.
+7. Continue this process until budget for modeling is exhausted.
+Steps: 4-6.

 ### Hybrid strategy

+1. Measure the cheapest available lines of five points per parameter.
+Use these points to create a first model using the sparse modeling technique.
+2. uses generic strategy until a swtiching_point is hit, e.g. 11 selected points (base points + additional points) for 2 parameters.
+3. then uses gpr strategy to select points
+4. continues selecting points with 2. and 3. until the given budget is exhausted